tobias/open_exception/README.md

       (find-file-other-window file)
       (goto-line linenum))

 This will open the backtrace in a compilation buffer, making it easy to navigate to other files in the trace.

+If using `(open-trace-and-file)`, emacs will *not* take focus - you will need to switch to it manually.

 Note: for `emacsclient` to work, you will need to be running `emacsserver`.
 To start the server:
     M-x server-start